Types of Casein

 He had a hard time accepting the theory, as he ate larger quantities of dairy products, especially cheese, when he was in France than when he was at home.
 Yet he reluctantly agreed to try a dairy-elimination diet for six weeks.
 As far as he was concerned, the biggest argument for trying the diet was the lack of other alternatives.

 Six weeks later, Nick was jubilant about the barely visible traces of eczema—but he was missing dairy.
 “Does this mean I can only eat cheese in France?” he asked.

 Nick could travel to France or Australia (the current center of the A2 milk movement) for all his vacations but there are increasing options available for people in the States.
 Milk from Guernsey and Jersey cows, as well as camels, yaks, sheep and goats, contains mostly A2 casein.
 Some small farmers are now selling milk from A2-producing breeds of cows.

 For more information about different casein proteins, go to betacasein.org.

 Note: Those with lactose intolerance will not benefit from changing casein sources.
 People with dairy-induced anaphylaxis should not ingest dairy products under any circumstances.

-Licensed nutritionist dietitian Kelly Dorfman, author of What’s Eating Your Child?, has 29 years of clinical experience developing nutrition and lifestyle strategies to address complex health problems.
+Licensed nutritionist dietitian Kelly Dorfman, author of What’s Eating Your Child?, has three decades of clinical experience developing nutrition and lifestyle strategies to address complex health problems.